maikelthedev/maikeldotuk.github.io/_posts/2018-02-19-amazon-machine-images.md

 You can use Elastic IPs to mask the failure of an instance.
 If you use a load balancer you only need one public IP.

 Placements gruops Spreads are the ones you need (video 35)

+### Elastic Load Balancing (ELB)

+Finally reached the section I wanted.
+Video 36 has a defintion of load balancer that you could use.
+This video mention about giving SSL termination to your website.
+At 3:19 it gives you the advantages of using the amazon one.

+Use the DNS name for it or use anything.maikel.uk

+Note that load balancing distributes over **running** instances but doesn't start them or stop them, that is **autoscaling.**

+You need to know what type of health check are you going to set up.

+There are three types of load balancer, explain why you chose the one you choose (Application Load Balancer)

+### Auto Scaling Groups (ASG)

+With this you can scale in (remove instances) or scale out (add instances) to match your load.
+And automatially add them to a load balancer.

+You could use MongoDB atlas por the DB.